BenjaminMalley/benjaminmalley.github.com/source/about/index.markdown

 I am a **software developer** and **user researcher** which broadly means that I believe users are more important than monads.
 I am particularly interested in information visualization and solving UX problems in health care.
-On the tech side, I do Python (Django, Flask) and JS (d3, Angular) and I have a deep fondness for Haskell.
+On the tech side, I mostly do Python (Django, Flask) and JS (d3, Angular), but I have a deep fondness for Haskell.
 I don't mind being paid in pizza.

 I am currently an analyst and consultant at Altarum in Ann Arbor, MI where I **advise clients** on the workflow impact, user experience and population-level health outcomes of health information systems and **build new systems** to address these needs.
 I am looking to relocate to Portland, OR in 2013.